dlotterman/metal_mnmd/docs/tag_based_operations.md

 ### Operational Tags

-- `MMNMD_BRANCH`: If present, this tag will instruct nodes to checkout a branched version of this repository instead of the `main` the is cloned by default during the "[deploy()".
+- `MMNMD_BRANCH_`: If present, this tag will instruct nodes to checkout a branched version of this repository instead of the `main` the is cloned by default during the "[deploy()".
 This is useful if say a bug fix or feature change needs to be tested before being committed to master.
+Cannot contain `_` or "underbars".
   - Optional: yes
   - Toggleable post deployment: Yes
   - Multiple allowed: No